MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 * when configuration change happens: like screen rotate, language change, desktop mode etc. The activity is completely shut down and rebuild, the activity starts up with default values.

 * onSaveInstanceState(outState: Bundle): this callback is called each time after the activity has been stopped and goes into background.
 It's a way to save application data/state and passed back to onCreate(savedInstanceState: Bundle?).
 A Bundle is a collection of key-value pairs, where the keys are always strings and values can be int or boolean.
-If bundle data is too.
+If bundle data is too large it will throw error.
+So keep the bundle data mini